 These tents have a special construction that is precisely matched to the specific functionality needed for their type of use.

-Car tents offer a practical way to expand your space and are easy to set up.
-For those whose holiday includes car camping, VAUDE offers the Drive series of tents that can be easily attached to your own vehicle.
-They can either be docked on to your van or caravan or used as a freestanding tent.
+Bus awnings offer a practical space extension and are easy to set up.
+For all holidaymakers and campers VAUDE offers with the Drive series suitable tents that can be easily combined with your own vehicle.
+They are coupled directly to the camper or caravan, but can also be used partially freestanding.

 There are different methods for joining tent materials together.
 Seam workmanship determines how waterproof your tent will be.
 VAUDE attaches great importance to highest quality workmanship and uses special processing for its tent seams.